How to build a shed foundation for a beautiful garden

 Before you start on your construction project, be sure to get clearance from your local building inspector.

-You have a few options for your foundation - be it concrete, a raised wooden deck or concrete slabs.
+You have a few shed foundation options to choose from - be it concrete, a raised wooden deck, or concrete slabs.
 However, you need to start with a level surface.
 Your shed will probably warp over time, and the adverse effects of this will be lessened if you level the ground first.
 Remove the debris and place a weed-proof membrane down to prevent things from growing through the shed floor.

 Lay the base